moreartyjs/moreartyjs/README.md

 Just usual React routine here.

-# Principal differences from React #
+# Principal differences from raw React #

 You can compare this Morearty-based TodoMVC implementation to the official React [version](https://github.com/tastejs/todomvc/tree/gh-pages/architecture-examples/react).
 Main highlights are: